sajjad-yazdanparast/language-learn/README.md

 my language learning

-user and competition are two apps and soft_pro-test is Project
+user and competition are two apps and soft_pro_test is Project